jhu-cisst/cisst-ros/README.md

 ## cisst ROS CRTK bridge

+The CRTK ROS bridge manages multiple cisst ROS bridges as suggested in the previous section to handle different "refresh" rates.
+I also adds some cisst ROS bridges to publish some interval statistics for the cisst ROS bridges so user can check at which frequencies messages are published.
+More importantly, the CRTK bridge will automatically detect CRTK commands from a provided interface (or functions from a required interface).
+Based on the set of CRTK commands found, the bridge is automatically populated.
+The detection also includes namespaces so if the command `jaw/measured_js` is found, the bridge will add the topic `jaw/measured_js`.
+For this to work well, users have to make sure they follow the [CRTK naming convention](https://github.com/collaborative-robotics/documentation/wiki/Robot-API) (and payload types).
+You can find examples of use in:
+* [sawForceDimension](https://github.com/jhu-saw/sawForceDimensionSDK), in `ros/src/force_dimension.cpp`.
+This is a simple case with no custom topic.
+* [sawNDITracker](https://github.com/jhu-saw/sawNDITracker), in `ros/mts_ros_crtk_ndi_bridge.h`.
+This is a more complex example that dynamically adds bridges based on which tools are found.
+* [dVRK](https://github.com/jhu-dvrk/dvrk-ros), in `dvrk_robot/src/dvrk_console.cpp`.
+This shows how to bridge some extra (non-CRTK) commands on top of the commands bridged automatically.

 # Examples

 The cisst-ros package is used by the following components to create ROS interfaces: